 Refrigerant capture—When servicing our air conditioning units, we always capture Freon and other harmful refrigerants to ensure their disposal in an environmentally friendly manner.

 Better tank systems—Most of our in-house fueling facilities use above-ground tank systems, which meet or exceed all federal, state and local regulations.
-Many are equipped with canopies to help prevent storm-water runoff, as well as 5-minute timers to limit potential spillage.
+Many are equipped with canopies to help prevent storm-water runoff, as well as card readers that limit potential spillage.

 Maintenance—We follow more efficient schedules for routine vehicle maintenance, which reduces the amount of waste oil to recycle.

-Mosquito prevention—Our mounted wheel program helps prevent the build-up of standing water in tires, which prevents attracting mosquitoes that can carry the West Nile virus.
+Mosquito prevention—Our mounted wheel program helps prevent the buildup of standing water in tires, which eliminates breeding sites for mosquitoes that carry disease-causing viruses.

 Wheel refurbishing—We’ve reduced the use of aerosols in our shops by sending our wheels to responsible outside contractors for restoration.